levieggert/KeyboardAssistant/README.md

 }
 ```

 That's all there is to it.
 Whenever one of the input items is active, it will be repositioned for you.
-However, there may be a case where you want to manually position to a view.
-For example, when an input item is focused, you want to position to a different view, like a button that is below the input item or an input item that is a couple input items down.
-In this next example I will show you how to use the KeyboardAssistant to manually position a scrollview.

 #### Manual ScrollView Assistant

-The manual assistant can be used to reposition your scrollview manually.
-So for example, when an input item is focused you can position to a different view.
-Like a button below the input item or another input item that is a couple input items down.
+The manual assistant can be used for manualy positioning a scrollview.

 Take a look at the below screenshot.
 This is what we want to achieve.
 Whenever an input item is focused, we want to position to the next input item.
 If we are on the last input item, position to the sign up button.